Central Illinois' On-Line Broadcast Museum

 WCIA Enjoys a Central Illinois Dominance

-The years from 1955 through 1959 it was business “as usual” as WCIA continued to broadcast a highly rated CBS schedule of daytime and nighttime programming, as well as the best of NBC.
+From 1955 through 1959, it was business “as usual” as WCIA continued to broadcast a highly rated CBS schedule of daytime and nighttime programming and the best of NBC.
 Channel 3 had a virtual regional monopoly of television viewing across mid-Illinois and west central Indiana.

-What would end up being the best decision of August Meyer, or at least his management team, would be a plan to position the VHF station in such a way that would insure its dominance for decades!
-Keep in mind at that time, mid-Illinois consisted of three different TV markets.
-Springfield was its own market as were Decatur and Champaign-Urbana/Danville.
+What would end up being the best decision of August Meyer, or at least his management team, would be a plan to position the VHF station in such a way that would ensure its dominance for decades!
+Remember that at that time, mid-Illinois consisted of three different TV markets.
+Springfield was its own market, as were Decatur and Champaign-Urbana/Danville.
 Springfield viewers would lean toward watching WICS, Decatur viewers would go to WTVP, and Danville viewers would go to WDAN-TV.
-If WCIA aired its local news at the same time that the other central Illinois stations were airing their local newscasts, WCIA at best could possibly only expect to pull an audience from the Champaign-Urbana area, and only a few from Decatur, Springfield, or Danville.
+If WCIA aired its local news at the same time that the other central Illinois stations were airing their local newscasts, WCIA, at best, could only expect to pull an audience from the Champaign-Urbana area and only a few from Decatur, Springfield, or Danville.

 This move by Midwest Television would bring news viewers from all three markets to WCIA with virtually no competition from the other local UHF stations.
-The solution was simple but in some respects, risky.
-The decision was made once WCIA made a significant investment in regionalizing its newscasts to delay local news broadcasts by 15 or 30 minutes.
-By the mid-1950 WICS, WTVP and WDAN-TV were airing their 15 or 30-minute local news at the “traditional” times of 6 and 10 pm.
+The solution was simple but, in some respects, risky.
+The decision was made once WCIA invested significantly in regionalizing its newscasts to delay local news broadcasts by 15 or 30 minutes.
+By the mid-1950s, WICS, WTVP, and WDAN-TV were airing their 15 or 30-minute local news at the “traditional” times of 6 and 10 pm.
 WCIA would air its local news at 6:30 and 10:30 pm.
-The major risk was the late-night edition of the news, as the question was “would people stay up until 10:45 to catch the very end of a regional newscast produced at WCIA.
-The answer evidently was “yes.”
+The major risk was the late-night edition of the news, as the question was, “Would people stay up until 10:45 to catch the very end of a regional newscast produced at WCIA.
+The answer was “yes.”

-By establishing WCIA as a regional television station it would build habitual viewing across mid-Illinois.
+Establishing WCIA as a regional television station would build habitual viewing across mid-Illinois.
 The decision for the newscast delay was pure genius!
 Television audiences move as slowly as a parked car...maybe slower.
-As households become used to watching WCIA the habit was handed down from generation to generation.
+As households became used to watching WCIA, the habit was handed down from generation to generation.
 It was even contagious from neighbor to neighbor and friend to friend.
-It seemed that no one in central Illinois could close out the day without their “fix” of news from WCIA.
+It seemed that no one in central Illinois could close the day without their “fix” of news from WCIA.

-One possible outside factor could have been the added Champaign-Urbana television competition.
-The change by Channel 3 to a 6 pm evening newscast may or may not have been a reaction to new competition from the part-time satellite of WICS now in Champaign, that was WCHU, Channel 33 which would air a local newscast at 6 pm.
+One possible outside reason could have been the added Champaign-Urbana television competition.
+The change by Channel 3 to a 6 pm evening newscast may or may not have reacted to new competition from the part-time satellite of WICS now in Champaign, WCHU, Channel 33, which would air a local newscast at 6 pm.
 That newscast would contain at least some elements produced at WICS in Springfield.

 There may have been other factors, though.
-First NBC and ABC were producing programming to begin prime time at 6:30 pm.
+First, NBC and ABC produced programming to begin prime time at 6:30 pm.
 There may have been fears of audience loss from competition against the other station's network fare.
-CBS would also begin to program the 6:30 to 7:00 pm block in earnest with programming which would actually be more likely to attract an audience.
+CBS would also begin to program the 6:30 to 7:00 pm block earnestly with programming, which would more likely attract an audience.

-Before that time CBS would program Monday through Friday at 6:30 pm with shows like the British import “Robin Hood,” game shows like “Name That Tune” and “Masquerade Party,” reruns of “I Love Lucy” along with “Sergeant Preston of the Yukon.”
+Before that time, CBS would program Monday through Friday at 6:30 pm with shows like the British import “Robin Hood,” game shows like “Name That Tune” and “Masquerade Party,” reruns of “I Love Lucy” along with “Sergeant Preston of the Yukon.”
 Several of those CBS shows would be picked up and aired on WTVP at 6:30 pm.
-CBS would also begin to schedule hour-long shows at 6:30 pm, which brought about a change in the WCIA local news time, up 15 minutes, to air at 6:15 pm, as most of the other stations would only air 15 minutes of local news at 6 pm.
-By 1960 most of the central Illinois stations were airing 30-minute local newscasts taking away the benefit of the 15-minute delay for WCIA.
+CBS would also begin to schedule hour-long shows at 6:30 pm, changing the WCIA local news time by 15 minutes to air at 6:15 pm, as most other stations would only air 15 minutes of local news at 6 pm.
+By 1960, most central Illinois stations were airing 30-minute local newscasts, taking away the benefit of the 15-minute delay for WCIA.

-In 1960 most evenings prime-time viewing on CBS would begin at 6:30 pm with one-hour shows like “Aquanauts,” “The Witness” and “Rawhide.”
-By then it was necessary for WCIA to return to the 6 pm newscast.
+In 1960, most evenings prime-time viewing on CBS would begin at 6:30 pm with one-hour shows like “Aquanauts,” “The Witness” and “Rawhide.”
+By then, WCIA needed to return to the 6 pm newscast.

-Even though by the early 1960s, all of the central Illinois television stations were airing local newscasts at 6 and 10 pm times, the habits created during those years in the mid to late 1950s, would establish the station as a regional news source for viewers throughout mid-Illinois.
+Even though by the early 1960s, all of the central Illinois television stations were airing local newscasts at 6 and 10 pm, the habits created during those years in the mid to late 1950s would establish the station as a regional news source for viewers throughout mid-Illinois.

 Click on the button to see the program schedule from the dates indicated above.